 Located at the Ronneby River between the Baltic coast and European road E22, the municipality of Ronneby can be traced back to around 700 CE.
 The specific area around Alfa Laval (source of residual heat) is an industrial area.
 The neighbouring district heating company is situated relatively close to the city center, the railway station and Brunnsparken.

-The pilot will be implemented as follows:
+The pilot has been implemented as follows:

-- Delivery of study (December 2017)
+- Delivery of study;

-- Presentation of study (December 2017- March 2018)
+- Presentation of study (still to be planned);

-- Support to initiate measures (continually)
+- Support to initiate measures;

-- Reporting and lessons learnt: (Autumn 2018)
+- Reporting and lessons learnt.

 The three feasibility studies will investigate bottlenecks and barriers for better spatial planning process and public involvement in all stages of planning DH systems based on locally available renewable energy sources and industrial surplus energy.
-The studies will also describe the technical and planning pre-requisites, the process will bring together stakeholders and provide lessons learned on how various stakeholders can cooperate in the various stages of this type of planning.
+The studies will also describe the technical and planning pre-requisites.
+The process will bring together stakeholders and provide lessons learned on how various stakeholders can cooperate in the various stages of this type of planning.